-For the latest updates, images of completed paintings, work in progress, images of exhibitions and other contextual information, please visit Instagram: @edwinaitkenart
+For the latest updates, images of work in progress, installation mages of exhibitions and other contextual information, please visit Instagram: @edwinaitkenart

 New paintings and drawings from the series From The Big Tree will be exhibited in From The Dark Soil at Blyth Gallery, Imperial College, London.
 From The Dark Soil is a two-person exhibition with the artist Hannah Maybank featuring paintings, works on paper and various items in several cabinets of curiosity.